 19TH c.
 PORTRAIT OF BOY WITH HOOP

 A pair of marriage portraits of an exceptionally good looking couple.
 The sitters in these oil on canvas portraits were identified at some point in the past by a family member. the names Grandfather Walker and Grandmother Walker [Diancy] are written in pencil on the back of the stretchers.
-There is a verbal hoistory of the sitters being from Springfield, Massachusetts.
+There is a verbal history of the sitters being from Massachusetts.
 The portraits have not been relined and they retain their original stretchers.
-While there is heavy craquelure, the paint is not flaking at all and is very stable.
+While there is heavy craquelure, the paint is not flaking and is very stable.
 There is scattered retouch to the background near the stretchers on each.
 The sight size is 20 1/2" X 25"..
 The stretcher size is 22" X 27".
 The deeply molded wood frames were made rather recently to fit the paintings.
+Samuel P. Howes b.
+1806 d.
+1881, worked as a portrait painter primarily in Lowell, Massachusetts.
+There is a catalog put together by the Whistler House Museum titled Samuel P. Howes Portrait Painter.
+Paul D' ambrosio was responsible for much of the research.

 .